ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 - Skill Levels
 - Arcade Machines
 - Help Wanted quests
+- Participating in Festivals
+- Special Orders from the town board, or from Mr Qi
 - Fishsanity: Catching individual fish
 - Museumsanity: Donating individual items to the museum, or reaching the museum milestones for donations
 - Friendsanity: Reaching specific friendship levels with NPCs